 Cleopatra Mall location

-Cleopatra Mall is being developed in 6th of October, which has a population of approximately three million.
+Cleopatra Mall is being developed on the 6th of October, which has a population of approximately three million.

-Originally a satellite city, 6th of October has witnessed a increase in tourist and business activity, with many companies and affluent people relocating to avoid the overcrowding in Cairo.
+Originally a satellite city, the 6th of October has witnessed an increase in tourist and business activity, with many companies and affluent people relocating to avoid the overcrowding in Cairo.

 Design and features of the mixed-use development